TodePond/TodePondDotCom/wikiblogarden/sayings/trust/readme.md

 ## Kill 'em with kindness

 If someone abuses your trust, double-down on it.
-Tell them plainly how much trust you're putting in them, and how your head is on the line for them.
+Tell them plainly how much trust you're putting in them, and how your neck is on the line for them.

 It's easier to let go than hold on.
 You'll outlast them.
 Be patient.